-- Impact of foreclosed, abandoned and vacant, single and multi-family homes, and commercial properties in the PMA of the proposed development should be discussed. - The foreclosure problem is still very much evident Nationwide, Statewide, as well as in Chickamauga and Walker County.
-ForeclosureListings.com is a nationwide data base with just under 1,270,000 listings (83.7% foreclosures, 6.9% short sales, and 9.4% auctions).
-As of 4/8/2018, there were 86 foreclosure listings and 8 sheriff sale listings in the PMA.
-Only 2 of the foreclosure listings had a value of greater than \$200,000; some 69 had a value of less than \$100,000, and many would be unsuitable for occupancy by elderly households based on publicly available information. - In Chickamauga and Walker County as a whole, the relationship between the local area foreclosure market and existing LIHTC supply is not crystal clear.
+- Impact of foreclosed, abandoned and vacant, single and multi-family homes, and commercial properties in the PMA of the proposed development should be discussed. - The foreclosure problem is still very much evident Nationwide, Statewide, but to a lesser degree in Chickamauga and the balance of the PMA.
+According to data on www.realtytrac.com, in February 2019 there were 436,588 properties in the U.S. in some stage of foreclosure (default, auction or bank owned), which was 11% fewer than the same period in 2018.
+Data for Zip Code 30707 (which includes Chickamauga and the immediate surrounding area) show only 13 houses in some stage of foreclosure, representing only 1 out of every 1,369 housing units.
+Foreclosure trends for the past few months for Zip Code 30707 are shown below:

+- In Chickamauga and Walker County as a whole, the relationship between the local area foreclosure market and existing LIHTC supply is not crystal clear.
 However, at the time of the survey, the existing LIHTC elderly property located within the PMA was 100% occupied. - Note: Recent anecdotal news information points to the fact that the majority of the foreclosed properties were occupied by first time buyers or move-up buyers, of which the majority were younger households, still in the job market, (at the time) versus elderly homeowners.
 The recent recession and current slow recovery magnified the foreclosure problem and negatively impacted young to middle age homeowners more so than the elderly. - With regard to the elderly desiring to sell a home in a market with many foreclosed properties they have the upper hand in terms of pricing power.
 Many purchased their homes decades ago at far lower prices than today and many own homes outright.
 Also, many transfer home ownership rights to heirs versus selling outright.